aws/s2n-quic/scripts/server-perf/README.md

 ## Generating a flamegraph with a specific file size

-first arg is how much data is sent _from_ the server second arg is how much data is sent _to_ the server
+first arg is how much data should be downloaded from server second arg is how much data should be uploaded to server
 ```bash
 ./scripts/server-perf/run 1MB 2MB
 ```